 Tony is a globally-sought consultant in international marketing.
 He is the former head of Worldwide Markets for Apple; VP Marketing at AOL and at TiVo; and founder of startup Planstorm.
 At Apple, he was invited to testify before Congress on US education policy.
 More information about Tony may be found at tonylee.com.

 Sam is the CEO of Vital Matters.
-Previously Sam was a Director (senior partner) at McKinsey & Company where he led the business technology practice covering pharmaceutical and medical products.
+Previously Sam was a Director (senior partner) at McKinsey and Company where he led the business technology practice covering pharmaceutical and medical products.
 He also co-led McKinsey’s Advanced Data and Analytics practice.
 Sam coined the term “real world evidence” (RWE) to describe methods for understanding the effectiveness of treatments in real-world settings.

 Ronald T. Piervincenzi, PhD

 Ron is the Chief Executive Officer of U.S. Pharmacopeial Convention (USP).
-Previously, he was a partner in McKinsey & Company’s pharmaceutical practice, where he led McKinsey’s global drug safety and regulatory service line.
+Previously, he was a partner in McKinsey and Company’s pharmaceutical practice, where he led McKinsey’s global drug safety and regulatory service line.
 At Biogen Idec, he launched the Value Based Medicine division, which focuses on personalized medicine in motor disorders.

 Steve leads the clinical and health management business of a large professional services company.
-Previously he was a partner at McKinsey & Company serving life sciences and healthcare companies.
+Previously he was a partner at McKinsey and Company serving life sciences and healthcare companies.
 Prior, Steve was the lead analyst at Goldman Sachs covering health IT and health services companies, and the co-founder of a clinical software company whose solutions are now used by over 1,000 US hospitals.
 He has held Board and advisory roles with numerous health IT companies.